Wadaarik/Wadaarik/README.md

 From France, living in Paris 🥖, Mobile developper at Valwin, I do content on Development.
 I really enjoy learning languages and frameworks like Flutter and Nodejs.

 - 🔭 I’m currently working on Flutter & Fastlane
-- 🌱 I’m currently growing up with Kotlin & Java
+- 🌱 I’m currently growing up with Kotlin & Pyhton
 - ⏲️ Recently I have improved my skills on [Fastlane](https://fastlane.tools/ "Fastlane")
 - 📫 How to reach me : [Instagram](https://www.instagram.com/purplepill_pro/ "@purplepill_pro") or <a href="mailto:purplepills@outlook.fr">email</a>